Connect with us

 Will Grabban net a new Nottingham Forest contract?

-Lewis Grabban is a man that knows how to deliver on a stage.
-The striker is one of only six men to have registered 100 or more goals in ‘s second tier.
+Lewis Grabban is a man that knows how to deliver on a Championship stage.
+The Nottingham Forest striker is one of only six men to have registered 100 or more goals in England’s second tier.
 An archetypal ‘fox in the box’, the experienced frontman has made a career out of being in the right place at the right time.

 If a standing among those that form part of English Premier League betting with Betfair is to be recaptured, then the likes of Grabban are going to have a key role to pay.
 Forest are 14/1 shots to secure promotion this term.